What happens in a Chapter 7 Bankruptcy?

 The Automatic Stay

 The bankruptcy laws prevent any creditor from attempting to collect their debt against the debtor.
 This is called the automatic stay.
 If for some reason a creditor does something in violation of the automatic stay (obtaining a judgment, seizing property or garnishing wages or accounts) that action can be undone by the bankruptcy court.
-If a creditor knowingly violates the automatic stay the court can sanction the creditor including and award of attorney's fees.
+If a creditor knowingly violates the automatic stay the court can sanction the creditor including an award of attorney's fees.

 When the bankruptcy is filed all of the property owned by the debtor legally becomes property of the bankruptcy estate.
 Eventually (30 days after the first meeting of creditors) the legal ownership debtors' exempt property will return to the debtor.
-If the trustee decides not to collect any of the property he will abandon the property and the legal ownership will return to the debtor, subject to any liens on the property, such a mortgages and car loans.
+If the trustee decides not to collect any of the property he will abandon the property and the legal ownership will return to the debtor, subject to any liens on the property, such as mortgages and car loans.

 When the trustee is done administering the case the trustee will report to the Court that the case can be closed.
-Shortly after that the Court will close the case.
-You may not know that this has been done, especially if it is a no asset case.
+Shortly after that, the Court will close the case.
+You may not know that this has been done, especially if it is a no-asset case.